Geometric-Averaged Preference Optimization for Soft Preference Labels: Methods

 \section{Methods}

-DPO and its family assume binary preference and they could not reflect the fine-grained relationship between the pair of responses during training.
-The conservative formulation of DPO may leverage the soft preference labels, but we found that it could not achieve good performance if modestly-confident labels shape the distribution as a majority (see Section~\ref{sec:results}).
+As DPO and the related methods assume binary preference, they cannot reflect the fine-grained relationship between the pair of responses during training.
+The conservative formulation of DPO can use the soft preference labels, but we found that it could not achieve good performance if modestly-confident labels shape the distribution as a majority (see Section~\ref{sec:results}).
 In this section, we propose a simple yet effective modification, weighted geometric averaging of LLM output likelihood in the learning loss, which can be applied to a family of algorithms derived from DPO.